zh4ui/avtcore-multiplex-guidelines/draft-ietf-avtcore-multiplex-guidelines.md

 ## Network Considerations {#sec-network-aspects}

-The multiplexing choice has impact on network level mechanisms that need to be considered by the implementor.
+The multiplexing choice has impact on network level mechanisms that need to be considered by the implementer.

 ### Quality of Service